Future-Dependent Value-Based Off-Policy Evaluation in POMDPs: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has been successfully employed in online applications (e.g., video games) where we can easily interact with the environment and adaptively collect the data.
-Nevertheless, online learning is often risky and unethical for domains such as health science, education, robotics and social science \citep[see e.g.,][]{klasnja2015microrandomized,kosorok2019precision,tsiatis2019dynamic,singla2021reinforcement}.
-Recently, a number of offline RL methods have been developed for policy learning and evaluation in these domains using historical data \citep[see e.g.,][for an overview]{levine2020offline}.
-In this paper, we study the off-policy evaluation (OPE) problem, which aims to estimate the value of a new policy (referred to as the evaluation policy) using offline log data generated under a different policy (referred to as the behavior policy) \citep{thomas2016data,jiang2016doubly,tsiatis2019dynamic,chen2022well}.
-It is particularly useful in the aforementioned high-stake domains that involve sequential decision making.
+Reinforcement learning (RL) has demonstrated success when it is possible to interact with the environment and collect data in an adaptive manner.
+However, for domains such as healthcare, education, robotics, and social sciences, online learning can be risky and unethical \citep[e.g.,][]{klasnja2015microrandomized,kosorok2019precision,tsiatis2019dynamic,singla2021reinforcement}.
+To address this issue, a variety of offline RL methods have recently been developed for policy learning and evaluation using historical data in these domains \citep[see][for an overview]{levine2020offline}.
+In this paper, we focus on the off-policy evaluation (OPE) problem, which concerns estimating the value of a new policy (called the evaluation policy) using offline log data that was generated under a different policy (called the behavior policy) \citep{thomas2016data,jiang2016doubly,tsiatis2019dynamic,chen2022well}.
+OPE is especially useful in the aforementioned high-stakes domains.